codefresh-io/docs.codefresh.io/_docs/products/promotion-version-properties.md

-If the version is not displayed in the dashboards, or if the version displayed is not correct, it could be because Codefresh could not find the values in the `repoURL` and `path`.
+If the version is not displayed in the dashboards, it could be because your application is not a Helm application.
+For Helm appplications, if the version displayed is not correct, it could be because Codefresh could not find the values in the `repoURL` and `path`.
 Verify that the Source settings for the application correspond to the Version attribute configured for the product.

 ### Examples of version attributes